BahaaNimer/auth-api/README.md

 # auth-api

-A server that contains routes with authentication and authorization middleware
+A server that contains routes with authentication and authorization middleware.

 ## UML Diagram